ggodreau/volt/README.md

 _I did not fully complete this step in the video because I already reprogrammed my vehicle_

 * Click “Next”
+* This is where the VIN assignment to your subscription happens.
+You will see a message that says "Warning: The current vehicle will take one of your available VIN Slots."
+Select the “Proceed” button and your ACDelco subscription will be updated.
 * Select “Battery Energy Control Module” and click next
 * Continue to click next until the software begins to reprogram the vehicle.
 Don’t do anything until it completely finishes.
   * The reprogramming in this step took about 12 minutes for my car.
 But, your time may vary.